-You’ve seen the ads, Fluffy and Fido frolicking happily, scampering in for a delicious bowl of colorful pet food in pretty shapes, while the smiling pet parent beams lovingly at her happy pets eating the food she so carefully chose.
+You’ve seen the ads, Fluffy and Fido frolicking happily, scampering in for a delicious bowl of colorful pet food in pretty shapes, while the smiling pet parent beams lovingly at her beloved fur babies about to eat the pet food she so carefully chose.

-But what the ads don’t show you are the horrors of rendering plants, where barrels stuffed with the lifeless bodies of cats and dogs, swarming with flies and crawling with maggots are dumped into vast grinders, collars still attached, to be ground into a bloody pulp and made into the food that her pets are now eating.
+But, what the ads don’t show you are the horrors of rendering plants, where barrels stuffed with the lifeless bodies of cats and dogs, swarming with flies and crawling with maggots are dumped into vast grinders, collars still attached, to be ground into a bloody pulp and made into pet food.

 This is the story behind the glossy advertisements and colorful packaging, the ugly truth behind the pet food industry, one that will forever change the way you look at pet food again.

 My search for the truth about commercial pet food began, as it has for so many others, with a tragedy that forced me to examine the choices I had been making every day with regard to care of my cats.
 One of those critical choices was the food I purchased and fed to them.

 My choices, as a consumer, may have ultimately led to the premature illness and death of my dear feline companion Blackie Jr., whose premature deaths was possibly linked to commercial pet food.
 I can’t be sure of that, but I do know that Blackie Jr.’s illness was a direct result of an improper diet: kibble.